-Directory per cache that tracks state of every block in every cache

-- Which caches have a copy of block, dirty vs. clean, ... - Info per memory block vs. per cache block? - PLUS: In memory => simpler protocol (centralized/one location) - MINUS: In memory => directory is f(memory size) vs. f(cache size) To prevent directory from being a bottleneck, distribute directory entries with memory, each keeping track of which processor have copies of their blocks
+- Directory per cache that tracks state of every block in every cache - Which caches have a block, dirty vs. clean, ... - Info per memory block vs. per cache block? - + In memory => simpler protocol (centralized/one location) - In memory => directory is f(memory size) vs. f(cache size) - To prevent directory from being a bottleneck - distribute directory entries with memory - each tracks of which processor has their blocks